effectivehomeoffice/effectivehomeoffice.com/README.md

 We bought cheap 4K IPS displays and a Thunderbolt Dock, external Webcam, and use the MacBook speakers.
 Please give us a hint, if you have better alternatives.

+We have different opinions about the usage of a second screen.
+So, we won't give any recommendations here.

 ### Wi-Fi

-Avoid using Wi-Fi, if you can.
+Avoid Wi-Fi, if you can.
 Connection disruptions are annoying for everyone.

 Use a simple [Cat 7 ethernet cable](https://www.amazon.com/AmazonBasics-Network-Ethernet-Patch-Cable/dp/B013PUMX8I) to connect your computer to your router.